zhangzi1/simGAN/README.md

 # simGAN
-Practice of CVPR 2017 best paper.
+A simple practice of CVPR 2017 best paper [Learning from Simulated and Unsupervised Images through Adversarial Training](https://arxiv.org/abs/1612.07828)

-Here is how the dictory should look like:
+* Here is how the dictory should look like:

     root
     ├── buffer